4 tips to help you cope with anxiety as a Diabetic.

 Anxiety can exhibit itself in many symptoms.
-As a diabetic increased stress about your condition can also cause high blood sugar.
-Here are a few few tips to keep anxiety levels low.
+As a Diabetic increased stress about your condition can also cause high blood sugar.
+Here are a few few tips to keep your anxiety levels low.

-Anxiety and depression affect as many as one in six South Africans.
+Anxiety and depression affect 1 in every 6 South Africans.

-Anxiety can exhibit itself in many symptoms including but not limited to fatigue, lack of concentration, racing thoughts, excessive worry, fear, and insomnia.
+Anxiety can exhibit itself in many symptoms.
+You may experience fatigue, lack of concentration, racing thoughts, excessive worry, fear, and insomnia.

-When it comes to diabetes, you might be anxious about keeping your blood sugar levels in range, paying for your insulin and supplies, or perhaps the long-term effects of living with the disease such as nerve damage, kidney damage, or heart disease.
-And the truth is that increased stress about diabetes can also cause high blood sugar.
+As a Diabetic, you may be concerned about keeping your blood sugar levels in range, paying for your Insulin and supplies, or perhaps the long-term effects of living with the disease.
+Increased stress about Diabetes can also cause high blood sugar.

 Most importantly, know that you are not alone and that there are active steps you can take to keep anxiety symptoms at a minimum.
-Let’s explore a few ways you can improve anxiety symptoms when you have diabetes.
+Let’s explore a few ways you can improve anxiety symptoms when you are Diabetic.

 Get Sufficient Sleep

-It seems simple but ensuring that you’re sleeping enough can improve diabetes management and ultimately decrease your anxiety symptoms.
-Just a few consequences of too little sleep include increased insulin resistance, increased next-day hunger, more difficulty losing weight, higher blood pressure, a compromised immune system, and negatively impacted emotions and mood, which raises the risk for depression and anxiety.
+It seems simple but ensuring that you’re sleeping enough can improve Diabetes management and ultimately decrease your anxiety symptoms.
+Too little sleep could lead to increased Insulin resistance, increased next-day hunger, more difficulty losing weight, higher blood pressure, a compromised immune system, and negatively impacted emotions and mood, raising your risk for depression and anxiety.

-You might be thinking that getting more sleep sounds great but when you have diabetes, this is easier said than done.
+You might be thinking that getting more sleep sounds great but when you are Diabetic, this is easier said than done.
 Low or high blood sugars or even middle-of-the-night alarms from a continuous glucose monitor (CGM) may keep you from getting a full night of rest.
-If you’re having trouble getting enough sleep due to diabetes, talk with your doctor to see if there are changes you can make to decrease the likelihood that diabetes will disrupt your sleep schedule.
+If you’re having trouble getting enough sleep due to Diabetes, talk with your doctor to see if there are changes you can make to decrease the likelihood that Diabetes will disrupt your sleep schedule.
 And if you’re wondering how much sleep is best, 7-9 hours is a good standard to follow for most adults.

 Find a Diet That Works for You

-While a low-carb diet isn’t right for everyone with diabetes, never underestimate how much your gut health can directly affect or be affected by anxiety.
-For example, some claim that a diet like this one can greatly reduce anxiety by improving overall gut health and sticking to foods that are anti-inflammatory and have high-fat, moderate protein.
+While a low-carb diet isn’t right for everyone who is Diabetic, never underestimate how much your gut health can directly affect or be affected by anxiety.
+For example, some claim that a diet like this one can greatly reduce anxiety by improving overall gut health.

-In addition, while there are steps you can take to manage your blood sugar while eating any kind of diet, many living with diabetes will tell you that a low-carb diet can play a crucial role in improving diabetes management.
+While there are steps you can take to manage your blood sugar while eating any kind of diet, many living with Diabetes will tell you that a low-carb diet can play a crucial role in improving Diabetic control.

-Reasonably, the fewer carbohydrates you consume, the less insulin you’ll need, which means you’ll be battling fewer highs.
+Reasonably, the fewer carbohydrates you consume, the less Insulin you’ll need.
 When your blood sugar is stable, this can have a long-term impact on stabilising your overall mood and anxiety.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.